Moor Hall: Use as a hotel

 The house and grounds were sold for £35,000 to a local builder Robert Streather who converted the 1905 mansion into a hotel, created a golf course on the park and in exchange was granted permission to develop the remaining land with upmarket residential properties.
 It was said to be the sort of place where:

 The 1905 house is still discernible as part of the much altered and extended hotel.

-It was 1961 when Michael Webb bought the property and gradually developed the 17 bedroom guesthouse into the present 4 star hotel with 83 bedrooms, 8 conference rooms, 2 restaurants and leisure centre and spa.
+It was 1961 when Michael Webb (1930-2024) bought the property and gradually developed the 17 bedroom guesthouse into the present 4 star hotel with 83 bedrooms, 8 conference rooms, 2 restaurants and leisure centre and spa.
 It is now owned by the Webb family.
 They currently own Moor Hall hotel, The George Hotel in Lichfield, The Gables near Bristol and Broads Travel in Sutton Coldfield and Lichfield.

-The Hotel is now part of the Webb Hotels and Travel, however the golf course is privately owned.
+The Hotel is now part of the Webb Hotels and Travel group, while the golf course is privately owned.

 A blue plaque on the rear of the building, erected by the Sutton Coldfield Civic Society, commemorates John Vesey.